Admissions to secondary schools

 TIP: You can use a smart Checklist to check off all the tasks that you need to get done for admission procedure.

-How to find out whether you have been admitted to a school?
+How can applicants find out whether they have been admitted to a school?

-You can check the DiPSy.cz e-system or the school’s website to find out whether you have been admitted.
+Applicants can check the DiPSy.cz e-system or the school’s website to find out whether they have been admitted.

 The names and other personal data of applicants are replaced by registration numbers generated by the DiPSy.cz e-system.
 If the application form is sent by post, the applicant will be assigned a registration number by the school.

-It is important to check the information system on a regular basis, as schools use it for communication and may request additional information.
-A message is considered as delivered after 10 days.
+It is important to check the DiPSy.cz information system on a regular basis, as schools use it for communication and may request additional information.
+A message is considered to be delivered after 10 days.

 Applicants will see their results in the system for all the fields of study to which they have applied.
 Decisions on admission or non-admission are not sent by post.

-What to do if the student has not been admitted in the 1st round of admission procedure?
+What to do if an applicant has not been admitted in the 1st round of admission procedure?

 Applicants who have not been admitted in the 1st round, renounced their admission, or did not apply in the 1st round can submit their applications to the 2nd round.